copsTvFan/cops-episode-guide/guide.md

   drink down and take him out in the hall and search him.
 When they go to cuff him he fights and goes down on a couch and growls.
 - (Kansas City, MO -- 8:43 PM Domestic Disturbance) South Patrol.
 Officer Scott Caron.
-Domestic disturbance turns into food fight.
+Domestic disturbance turns into food fight ("Food Fight on Food Lane").
+(9:52 PM) Second call for the same address.
 - (Kansas City, KS -- 6:15 PM Burglary In Progress) Officer Richard Keith is flying an RC airplane.